Help for Family & Friends

 Resources at SMART Recovery

 SMART Recovery provides a Concerned Significant Others (For Families & Friends) area on our messageboard to provide online peer support.
 You are also welcome to use any of our online resources and attend our meetings if you choose.

-Recommended readings for participants of the Friends & Family meetings include:
+Recommended readings for SMART Recovery Friends & Family participants and meeting hosts:

 Get Your Loved One Sober: Alternatives to Nagging, Pleading, and Threatening: available from Amazon.

 I'm Right, You're Wrong, Now What?: Break the Impasse and Get What You Need: available from Amazon.

-The SMART Recovery Teen Handbook, for those concerned about teenagers.
+SMART Recovery Teen Handbook: For those concerned about teens.
 Developed via a grant obtained by The Community Coalition for Teens in Greenfield, Massachusetts, the SMART Recovery® Handbook was adapted to be applicable and helpful to teens.
-It's available in our bookstore: SMART Recovery Teen Handbook.
+Available in the SMART Store.

 SMART Tool Chest: http://www.smartrecovery.org/resources/toolchest.htm